Humayma: Nabataean and Roman periods

 The settlement was founded by Aretas III as a stop on the trade route from Petra to Gulf of Aqaba.
 During the Greco-Roman era, it was called "Auara" (Αὔαρα), derived from "Hawara", which means "white" in Aramaic.
 (Note: Hawara as mentioned by Ptolemy in the Tabula Peutingeriana.)

 In 2012 and 2014, more than 150 petroglyphs were documented during a survey at Humayma.
 Most were simple figures, but one stands out as a detailed depiction of a religious ceremony.
 The scene shows a human figure performing a religious offering to a deity.
 This petroglyph is one of the most intricate found at the site, and its dating suggests it was created during the Nabataean or Roman periods, between the late 1st century BC and the 5th century AD.

 Abbasid period

-The town was the home of the Abbasid, or Banu Abbas family, around AD 700, who eventually overthrew the Umayyad dynasty and took over the title of caliph, and as such it was the birthplace of the first three Abbasid caliphs: As-Saffah (r.
-750–754), Al-Mansur (r.
-754–775) and Al-Mahdi (r.
-775–785).
+The town was the home of the Abbasid family, around AD 700, who eventually overthrew the Umayyad dynasty and took over the title of caliph, and as such it was the birthplace of the first three Abbasid caliphs: Al-Saffah, Al-Mansur and Al-Mahdi.
 The family residence of the Abbasids which was a large qasr had a roughly square plan, approximately 61 by 50 m, with a recessed entrance facing east, and a large central court, arguably one of the so-called desert castles, of which very little remains today.